 Source: FBI Alert I-101717a-PSA

-Dept. of Homeland Security in 2018 issued 30 advisories about cybersecurity vulnerabilities in medical IoT devices
+Dept. of Homeland Security issued 30 advisories about cybersecurity vulnerabilities in medical IoT devices

 |The FDA is the only federal government agency responsible for the cybersecurity of medical IoT devices.||The FDA works closely with other federal government agencies, such as the U.S. Department of Homeland Security (DHS), but also works with members of the private sector, medical IoT device manufacturers, health care delivery organizations, security researchers, and end users to increase the security of critical cyber infrastructure.|